ecnepsnai/configsync/README.md

 For each file you specify, ConfigSync will make a 1-to-1 clone of that file in the work directory.
 If the file already exists, it will only update it if the files differ by hash.
 If a glob pattern is specified, it expands and syncs each file that matched the pattern.
+Files in the work directory that don't match any file path or glob in the configuration are removed.

 For each command that is specified the `command_line` is executed (within a shell) and the resulting combined output (both stdout and stderr) is written to `file_path`.
 If the output of the command matches an existing file in